With rain pouring inside her 4511 Lunsford St. home in Columbus, Bernice Wilder has been praying for help for the last five years to get some relief.

 Wood said Wells Fargo stepped in after Wilder’s home was selected from a list that needed repairs.
 “Mrs. Wilder’s house needs a lot of extra help,” she said.
 “We do have other people who will be able to go out and help with some of her other needs.”

 Wilder said the house was new when she and her husband moved into the neighborhood.
 Robert Wilder served in World War II and the Korean Conflict.
-He was still serving when they bought the house.
-"I saw the bricks going on it," she said.
+He was still in the Army when they bought the house.
+“I saw the brick going on it,” she said.

 A year before her husband died in October 2009, Wilder said she had contractors stopping by the house to get estimates on work, but never found one suitable.